digshake/CSJavaWUSTL/_sources/Module4-Input-and-Output/topic-4-2-graphics.rst

 |CodingEx| **Coding Exercise**

-Open the ``WaitPoint`` program.
+Open the ``E04WaitPoint`` program.
 You should write code using the `StdDraw API <https://introcs.cs.princeton.edu/java/stdlib/javadoc/StdDraw.html>`_ to do the following:

 * Waits until the mouse has been pressed